krakjoe/pthreads-polyfill/README.md

 If *pthreads* is loaded by your configuration the polyfill will not be used.

-Testing test code coverage for *pthreads-polyfill*
+Testing code coverage for *pthreads-polyfill*

 	phpdbg -nqrr vendor/bin/phpunit tests --coverage-text

-Command tells phpdbg not to load any php.ini so that polyfill is used.